-- 180. The Immigrant Defense Project documented a 1,200% increase in ICE arrests at courthouses in New York State between 2016 and 2017.49 - 181.
-These enforcement activities in sensitive spaces have been accompanied by the Trump Administration's public statements reinforcing the message that immigrant communities of color should fear the government.
-For example: - On June 13, 2017, Acting ICE Director Thomas Homan testified in front of the House Appropriations Committee's Subcommittee on Homeland Security that "every immigrant in the country without papers . . . should be uncomfortable.
-You should look over your shoulder.
+- shoulder.
 And you need to be worried. . . .
 No population is off the table. . . .
-"50" - On August 22, 2017, Homan again stated: "The message is clear: If you're in the United States illegally, if you happen to get by the Border Patrol, someone is looking for you.
+"51 - On August 22, 2017, Homan again stated: "The message is clear: If you're in the United States illegally, if you happen to get by the Border Patrol, someone is looking for you.
 And that message is clear."
-51 - On May 7, 2018, Attorney General Sessions announced a "zero tolerance" policy, including separating children from parents who cross the border unlawfully.52 - On May 22, 2018, Secretary of Education Betsy DeVos testified in Congress that public schools can choose to call ICE to report potentially undocumented students, describing it as a "local community decision."53
+52 - On May 7, 2018, Attorney General Sessions announced a "zero tolerance" policy, including separating children from parents who cross the border unlawfully. - On May 22, 2018, Secretary of Education Betsy DeVos testified in Congress that public schools can choose to call ICE to report potentially undocumented students, describing it as a "local community decision." - 121.
+These actions and statements by the Trump Administration have been successful in instilling fear among Latinos and other immigrant communities of color.
+Immigrants of color more broadly are now avoiding interactions with public institutions, even when it concerns their own personal health or safety or the well-being of their children. - 122.
+For example, a 2017 survey of judges, law enforcement personnel, prosecutors, and victims' advocates conducted by the American University National Immigrant Women's Advocacy Project found marked increases in fear among